 - dash of sea salt

-Mix oats, water, milk, 1 cup yogurt, 1 1/2 cups strawberries, cinnamon, vanilla and sea salt together in large slow cooker (grease with coconut oil or spray for easier clean-up).
-Place lid on slow cooker and cook for 6 hours on low for firm texture and 8 hours on low for softer texture.
+- Place the lid on the slow cooker and cook for 6 hours on low for a firm texture and 8 hours on low for a softer texture.
 Alternatively, cook on high for 3-4 hours.

 - Right before serving stir in yogurt for a creamy addition.

 - To serve, dish up oats and top with additional strawberries, a dollop of yogurt, and a drizzle of honey or maple syrup if desired.

 - Bring 6 cups of water to a boil.
 Once boiling, reduce the heat to a simmer, add in 2 cups milk, the oats, strawberries, and a dash of salt.